Private group Tour:

-St. George’s Episcopal Church walks the Camino de Santiago
+St. Paul’s Episcopal Church walks the Camino de Santiago

-Christian pilgrims in the Middle Ages walked this spectacular path to be spiritually-inspired for centuries.
+We are to embark on the Camino de Santiago.
+Christian pilgrims in the Middle Ages walked this spectacular path to be inspired spiritually for centuries.
 There are three historic Christian pilgrimage sites in the world: Rome, Jerusalem and Santiago de Compostela.
-Santiago became a destination point for pilgrims because the cathedral was said to house the remains of St. James since the 12th century.
+Santiago became a destination point for pilgrims because since the 12th century, the cathedral was said to house the remains of St. James.
 We are about to follow in the footsteps of these pilgrims.

 MEET YOUR HOST

 JOANNA WIVELL Originally from Yorkshire, UK, Joanna Wivell has always felt a natural attraction to Spain.
 She lived in Madrid for 19 years, where she first worked in television for the lifestyle channel, Canal Estilo, and then the National Geographic Channel.
 For the last 16 years, she has been showing visitors Spain with a personal, insider’s view through her company’s Insider’s Travel.
 Joanna has enjoyed walking on her travels through South America and in Europe.
 She has a love for flamenco dancing, languages and connecting visitors to Spain.